 Student financial information is that information the college has obtained from a student in the process of offering a financial product or service, or such information provided to the college by another financial institution.
 Offering a financial product or service includes offering student loans to students, receiving income tax information from a student’s parent when offering a financial aid package, and other miscellaneous financial services as defined in 12 CRF § 225.28.
 Examples of student financial information include names, addresses, phone numbers, bank and credit card account numbers, income and credit histories, tax returns, asset statements, and social security numbers, in both paper and electronic format.

-TTC’s Information Security Liaison (chair), the Assistant Vice President for Student Services, the IT Services Network Systems Manager, the Finance Director, the Assistant Vice President for Instruction, an Institutional Research (Planning & Accreditation) representative, the Director of the Information Technology Training Center, the Internal Auditor, and a Continuing Education representative serve on the Information Security Task Force to coordinate the implementation of this plan.
+TTC’s Information Security Liaison (chair), the Student Services System Analyst, the IT Infrastructure Services Network Systems Manager, the Finance Director, the Assistant Vice President for Educational Technology, an Institutional Research (Planning & Accreditation) representative, the Director of the Information Technology Training Center, the Internal Auditor, and a Continuing Education representative serve on the Information Security Task Force to coordinate the implementation of this plan.